Sexual Assault / Abuse Survivors

 - It is important to contact the law enforcement agency in the town where the assault took place.

 - If you can, contact the police as soon as possible after the assault.
 There is a greater chance for evidence collection if a report is made sooner rather than later.

 - If possible, you should not bathe, brush your teeth, douche, wash, or change clothing.
 If you must change clothes, the clothes worn immediately before, during and/or after the assault should be placed in a brown paper bag.
 Law enforcement may request these items in order to collect evidence.

 - You have a legal right, in accordance with California Penal Code 679.04, to request the presence of a RISE advocate during the initial interview and during all follow-up law enforcement interviews.

 - Law enforcement may be contacted by calling 911, by calling the law enforcement agency’s non-emergency phone number, or by physically going into the police station.
 If the immediate situation is unsafe or if the perpetrator is still present, call 911.

 If it is determined a sexual assault has occurred the initial officer will contact a detective/investigator.
 You will then be asked to participate in an interview with the detective.
 You may be asked to repeat portions of the entire event.
-The detective will make the determination whether or not a forensic/medical examination should be scheduled.
+The detective will make the determination of whether or not a medical/forensic examination should be scheduled.